HMS Santa Monica: History

 There was a mutiny aboard the ship on 16 July 1781.
 It was grounded off Tortola on 1 April 1782.

-The shipwreck has been found, in the general area of Coral Bay, off Saint John in what is now the U.S. Virgin Islands.
+The shipwreck was found in the general area of Coral Bay, off Saint John in what is now the U.S. Virgin Islands.
 It was listed on the National Register of Historic Places in 1978.
 Its specific location is not disclosed.